calciumyum/DoubleLife/README.md

 I recommend that you watch this video if you've never heard of the game before.
 https://www.youtube.com/watch?v=UwFbtE4YS7g&ab_channel=Grian

+The plugin is versioned using Semantic Versioning. https://semver.org/ (MAJOR.MINOR.PATCH)

 ### ARR License
 © 2022 RowwYourBoat.
 All Rights Reserved.
 Only allowed for personal use.
 Modification, distribution and commercial use are forbidden!